h2oai/datatable/.github/CONTRIBUTING.md

 * Preferably add a specific example.

-* If necessary (or you just think it would be beneficial), add drawings, diagrams etc.
+* If necessary (or you just think it would be beneficial), add drawings, diagrams, etc.

 ### Committing code

 Should you want to improve the codebase, please submit a pull request.
-If you are new to GitHub check their [how-to](https://help.github.com/articles/using-pull-requests/) first.
+If you are new to GitHub, check their [how-to](https://help.github.com/articles/using-pull-requests/) first.

 Please be sure to comment on an issue should you decide to give it a go so other developers know about it.
-All issue related discussion should take place in the issue's comment section.
+All issue-related discussions should take place in the issue's comment section.

-Before submitting your PR for a [review](https://github.com/h2oai/datatable/pulls), please make sure your changes follow the standards described below, are well tested, and all the previous tests are passing.
+Before submitting your PR for a [review](https://github.com/h2oai/datatable/pulls), please make sure your changes follow the standards described below, are well tested, and that all the previous tests are passing.